 Rule No.2 – Any hardware touched by locking pliers, goes in the trash.

-Locking pliers are an absolute last resort, when proper tools will no longer work.
+Locking pliers are an absolute last resort.
+When proper tools will no longer work go for the Vice-Grips ®.
 It is always much better to use the proper size and type of tool for the fastener.
 The intent is to always remove fasteners without damaging them.
-Any fastener that does get damaged, should be replaced with new.
-Mangled hardware just creates new problems.
+Six-Point sockets and combination wrenches are far better than the 12-Point versions.
+Any fastener that is damaged, should be replaced with new.
+Mangled hardware just creates more problems.
 I do have some locking pliers.
-Sometimes there is no other alternative when someone has already knocked all the corners off a fastener.
+Sometimes there is no other alternative when someone has already ripped all the corners off a fastener.
 Make sure any locking pliers you buy are the original Irwin Vice Grip ® brand name tools.
-All of the cheaper knock-offs are worse than useless.
+The cheap knock-off tools are useless.

 If you must use an adjustable wrench, do yourself a huge favor and buy the Stanley 85-610 - 10" MaxGrip® Locking Adjustable Wrench.

-This looks like a standard 10" adjustable wrench, with a strange lever added to the handle.
+This looks like a standard 10" adjustable wrench, with a lever added to the handle.
 Tighten the thumb screw to the nut, then clamp it with the latch.
 The combination of smooth jaws, and the locking clamp, grips firmly, and will not tear up fasteners like other adjustable wrenches, vice grips, or (shudder) Pipe Wrenches.
+Craftsman came out with a similar tool.
+The Stanley only comes in 10" size so I bought the smaller Craftsman version.
+Unfortunately the Craftsman tool had serated jaws.
+That was easily fixed.
+Open jaws to the correct size, then use a grinder to make jaws smooth.

 This is possibly the greatest accessory for anyone who uses an extension ladder.
 Called levelers, the pair I bought are branded "Ladder Pro".
 Remove the useless floppy feet that came on your extension ladder, and bolt one of these to each side.
-Now, when faced with uneven ground, just press the latch on the high side with your toe, and the foot drops to the ground.
+Now, when faced with uneven ground, just press the latch on the high side or low side to adjust one or both feet.
 Now the ladder is standing straight, safe, and secure on two feet.
-For around $50 these are worth every nickle.
+For around $50 these are worth every nickel.
 The neck you save, may be your own!

 We are often advised to take things to a "professional".
-That is often very bad advice.
-Look up the definition of "professional".
 By definition, a professional is someone who is paid to perform an activity or job.
-The word "professional" is as overused and completely useless as "heavy duty".
+That's it, nothing about training, testing, or certification.
+Look it up.
+The word "professional" is more meaningless than "heavy duty".
 It is generally assumed that someone who earns their living in a particular trade would know what they are doing, and care enough to do a good job.
 Sadly, time is money, and profits are often more important than repeat business.
+Paying for service only creates an illusion of additional value for the gullible.
+We all want to believe we are getting good value for money spent.
+People claim professionals will have the right tools and better tools.
+This is often true.
+Better tools do not mean the results will be better.
+Give some people better tools and all they do is screw up twice as much twice as fast.

 We are generally much better-off looking for an amateur or hobbyist for advice and repairs on vintage vehicles and antiques.
 Many of the techniques used to trouble-shoot and repair older machinery are no longer in common use.
 The ability to listen, look, and figure out what is wrong, has become a lost art in many repair shops.
-The computers tell technicians what to replace.
-If that does not work, they go back to the computers.
-Customers pay to replace parts that were not broken.
+Computers give technicians a list of parts to replace.
+If that does not work, they go back to the computer for a new list.
+Customers often pay to replace parts that were not broken.
 Those professionals will often say something cannot be repaired, and you need a new one.
 My usually silent response is "wanna bet".
 The truth is that many repairs will just take more professional time than most customers are willing to pay for.
-Antiques are worth more when they have original parts.
-Working on any antique is much more fun, and rewarding when we are able to restore original parts.
+Vintage vehicles are worth more when they have original parts.
+Working on any vintage equipment is much more fun, and rewarding when we are able to restore original parts.

 I've been taking things apart since I was a very small child.
 Many early lessons were learned the hard way.
 The mystery of electricity was made painfully clear by unscrewing a bulb and sticking my small finger in the hole, OooohhZIT !
 Electricity is easy.
 Bulbs glow brightly because they are being tortured by electrical current.